Code-Institute-Submissions/MSP1-1/README.md

 ### Known Bugs
 -   I have noticed that sometimes using the Bootstrap 5 NavBar it might take multiple clicks to bring a section into complete view
--   On Microsfot Internet Explorer some of the media functionality does not perform
+-   On Microsoft Internet Explorer and Microsoft Edge some of the media functionality / smooth scrolling does not perform well
--   On Microsoft Edge the smooth scrolling does not perform

 ## Deployment